mariuszm/ng-devstack/README.md

 $ gulp build
 ```

-For development purposes, run watch task to build and start local web server with Livereload:
+For development purposes, run watch task to build and start local web server with LiveReload:

 ```sh
 $ gulp watch